 Employers from the healthcare sector and other business sectors were widely consulted and have been directly involved in the design and development of this course.
 Their desire for a combination of academic learning, work experience, and application of learning to the real world has directly informed the structure and content of the course.
-In particular, the course has been designed around the three pillars of innovation, entrepreneurship and collaboration.
-Our collaboration with employers affirm that it is these three pillars that underpin employability.
+In particular, the course has been designed around the principles that underpin person-centred care, collaborative safe practice, professionalism and self-awareness.
+Our ongoing collaboration with employers affirm that it is these three pillars that underpin employability in the health and social care sector.

-The University campus provides a fully staffed employability and careers management service to support students to get parttime work in the healthcare sector.
+The ARUL campus provides a fully staffed employability and careers management service to support students to get part-time work in the healthcare sector.
 This will allow them to both experience the reality of working in the sector and test their academic learning through application.
 Students build key employability skills sought after by employers in this sector.
-Relationships have been built with a range of business partners to ensure that working opportunities are available for all students on this course.
+Relationships have been built with a range of business partners to ensure that working opportunities are available for all Students on this course.

 Collaborations with these business partners are used to explore those skill sets that employers are most interested in and to constantly ensure they are embedded within the course.
 This and our range of health and social care courses are unique in that students are proactively supported to access real life work experience alongside their academic studies.
-This focus on supporting students to gain relevant workplace experience is of special interest to future employers, and will set our students apart from their contemporaries.
+This focus in supporting students to gain relevant workplace experience is of special interest to future employers, and will set these Students apart from their contemporaries.

 This multi-faceted approach taken by the Faculty ensures that students depart with a wide range of skills that employers consider essential in any new graduate.
-It is the goal of this course to produce graduates attractive to employers through consistent collaboration with external partners, updating of internal resources, focusing on the student experience at all times, and encouraging real world work experience.
+It is the goal of this course to produce graduates attractive to employers through consistent collaboration with external partners, updating of internal resources, focusing on the Student experience at all times, and encouraging real world work experience.